Watering

 2. 2

-Water thoroughly and evenly, avoiding a single heavy soak if the soil has become notably dry, since a slow, staged watering or a brief bottom-water session helps avoid overshooting into saturated soil while still fully rehydrating.
+Water thoroughly and evenly, avoiding a single heavy soak if the soil has become notably dry, since a slow, staged watering or a brief bottom-water session helps avoid overshooting into saturated soil while still fully rehydrating the mix.

 3. 3